 Unfortunately I didn't get many (or any really) pictures.
 My camera was sitting in transition the whole time and they don't let you back in until after all the competitors are finished.

 Timeout!
 Hoping to actually modernize the overall feel for my existing blog.
-Insights concerning the modern appearance at https://assess4thebest.ca?
-Really a spectacular employment testing service that cares if desired within the Ontario area.
+Insights concerning the modern appearance at http://pillarsofwellness.ca?
+Really a special chiropractic clinic in Burlington if desired within the Ontario area.
 Write your vote.
 Cheers!

 I woke up bright and early for the race at 4:20 and was only working on about 5 hours of sleep.
 Not really ideal, but race day adrenaline helps to wake me up.
 I got dressed, grabbed my transition bag, my bike and headed out.